-The MD Anderson Teen Volunteer Leadership Program in Cancer Care is designed to train a select number of teenagers and provide them with a rewarding volunteer experience.
-Our goal is to instill a lifetime commitment to volunteerism.
-Training, communicating effectively, developing good customer service skills, and working alongside patients, caregivers, staff and adult volunteers are key components of the program.
+The MD Anderson Teen Volunteer Leadership in Cancer Care Program is designed to provide a rewarding volunteer experience and instill a lifetime spirit of commitment to volunteerism.

 Most teens spend their summer by the pool, playing video games or working a summer job.
 At MD Anderson, 25 teens spent four weeks of their summer volunteering as part of the Teen Volunteer Leadership Program in Cancer Care.

 MD Anderson always has a large number of volunteers assisting patients and caregivers.
 But during the summer, more young faces in blue jackets are seen, as teens between the ages of 15 and 18 from more than 15 Houston-area schools volunteer in various positions around the hospital.

 “Becoming a volunteer at MD Anderson is one of the best experiences anyone can ever have,” says Bovey Liu, a 14-year-old student at Carnegie Vanguard High School.
 “Volunteering and helping others are one of the best ways to leave everyone smiling.”